IIIF/api/source/presentation/4.0/model.md

 Annotation Collections _MUST_ have an HTTP(S) URI.
 The JSON-LD description _SHOULD_ be returned if the URI is dereferenced.

-Annotation Collections are always paged using `first` and `last`, rather than `items` as with IIIF Collections.
+Annotation Collections are always paged using `first` and `last`, rather than `items` as is possible for IIIF Collections.

 __Properties__<br/>
 An Annotation Collection _MUST_ have the following properties: [id](#id), [type](#type), [label](#label), [first](#first), and [last](#last).<br/><br/>